bigdevwhale/marat555.github.io/_posts/2019-02-11-telegram-bot.md

 ## Data

-I parsed over 5,000,000 web pages and reveived over 900,000 quotes from one well-known internet resource.
+I parsed over 5,000,000 web pages and received over 900,000 quotes from one well-known internet resource.

-For these purposes, I wrote a small Java application that processes the web page and records the necessary information in csv file.
+For these purposes, I wrote a small Java application that processes the web page and records the necessary information in the csv file.

 The structure of the csv is as follows